Pilot (Bones): Summary

-Returning to Washington, D.C., after two months in Guatemala, where she was identifying victims of genocide, renowned forensic anthropologist Dr. Temperance Brennan is accosted at the airport by an agent from Homeland Security for carrying a human skull in her bag (when the agent grabbed her, Brennan, who is a student of three different martial arts, easily took him down until the gathering security drew their guns on her).
-Upon the arrival of FBI Special Agent Seeley Booth, Brennan is released, which she finds odd and realizes that it was his plot to get her to help him on an FBI case.
-She refuses to help until Booth promises her full participation in the case.
+Returning to Washington, D.C. after two months in Guatemala where she was identifying victims of genocide, renowned forensic anthropologist Dr. Temperance Brennan is accosted at the airport by an agent from Homeland Security for carrying a human skull in her bag.
+When the agent grabs her, Brennan, who is a student of three different martial arts, takes him down, causing security to draw their guns on her.
+Upon the arrival of FBI Special Agent Seeley Booth, Brennan is released, and she realizes it was his plot to get her to help him on an FBI case.
+She refuses until Booth promises her full participation in the case.

 At the crime scene, Brennan and Booth find decomposed human remains with only the bones remaining.
-Brennan and her assistant, Zack Addy (Eric Millegan), determine the victim is a woman 18 to 22 years old and was a tennis player.
-Back at the Jeffersonian Institute, Brennan argues with her boss, Dr. Daniel Goodman (Jonathan Adams), for assigning her to work with other federal agencies without consulting her.
+Brennan and her assistant Zack Addy (Eric Millegan) determine the victim is a woman 18 to 22 years old and a tennis player.
+Back at the Jeffersonian Institute, Brennan argues with her boss Dr. Daniel Goodman (Jonathan Adams) for assigning her to work with other federal agencies without consulting her.

 Inside the Medico-Legal Lab of the Jeffersonian Institute, Brennan examines the victim's remains while her colleagues inquire about the resemblances between themselves and the characters in her new book, Bred in the Bone.
 Dr. Jack Hodgins (T. J. Thyne), an entomologist, finds that the victim has been in the pond for more than two summers.
-Hodgins has also found small bone fragments in the silt, which he guesses are rana temporaria or, simply, frog bones.
-Dr Brennan's best friend Angela Montenegro (Michaela Conlin), a forensic artist who flashed the airport clerk to get his attention when trying to find Brennan to pick her up at the start of the episode, uses a computer program she has developed, called the Angelator, to make a three-dimensional holographic reconstruction of the reassembled skull.
+Hodgins also found small bone fragments in the silt, which he guesses are rana temporaria or, simply, frog bones.
+Dr Brennan's best friend Angela Montenegro (Michaela Conlin), a forensic artist who flashed the airport clerk to get his attention when trying to find Brennan to pick her up at the start of the episode, uses a computer program she has developed (called the Angelator} to make a three-dimensional holographic reconstruction of the reassembled skull.
 The victim is revealed to be Cleo Louise Eller, a missing Senate intern who was rumored to have had an affair with Senator Bethlehem.